Germain712/Photo_Service_Website/README.md

 ---

-- In the contact section, if you click where is says `Choose a date you need me forr...`, the date picker will appear so you can select a date.
+- In the contact section, if you click where is says `Choose a date you need me for...`, the date picker will appear so you can select a date.
 You can click on all the other selectors in this section and see that it is active.

 ![Alt text](images/PSWContactSection.png)